 Ethnic Han Chinese settlers, primarily merchants, began to arrive in Taiwan in the seventeenth century.
 The island, now inhabited by a Han Chinese majority, many of whom identify as distinctly Taiwanese, is also home to indigenous peoples who account for around 2 percent of the population.
 “Taiwan has a messy history of invasion, occupation, colonization, refuge, and intermarriage,” writes University of Sydney Professor Salvatore Babones.
 Annexed by the Qing dynasty in the late 1600s, Taiwan was later ceded to Japan in 1895 by imperial China in accordance with a treaty that concluded the Sino-Japanese War.
 Japan governed it as a colony until 1945, when Japanese forces on the island were required to surrender to Chiang Kai-shek’s ROC military forces.

 The ROC, which had governed China for decades, fled to Taiwan after losing the civil war to the Communists in 1949.
-But Chiang and his political party, the KMT, insisted his government continued to represent all Chinese people both on the island and the mainland.
-Washington and most Western powers affirmed the KMT’s stance by long refusing to recognize the Communist government in Beijing, a position most countries later reversed.
+But Chiang and his political party, the KMT, insisted his government continued to represent all Chinese people on both the island and the mainland.
+Washington and most Western powers affirmed the ROC’s stance by long refusing to recognize the Communist government in Beijing, a position most countries later reversed.

 Washington’s position began to shift under the Nixon administration.
 Back-channel diplomacy resulted in Washington’s formal recognition of the PRC in 1979.
 The ROC lost its seat representing China at the United Nations in 1971 to Beijing.

 The KMT’s chief rival, the DPP, was founded in 1986 and became legal in 1989 after a ban on opposition parties was dropped.
 The DPP has traditionally called for a de jure independent Taiwan as a separate political entity from China, and has become an outlet for the expression of Taiwanese identity.
 Chen Shui-bian was the first non-KMT politician to serve as president (2000–2008) and pushed for Taiwanese sovereignty.
 Shortly after his term, Chen was convicted and imprisoned on charges of embezzlement and accepting bribes.
 (He was later sentenced to four months in prison for leaking classified information.)

 Beijing closely observes the island’s elections.
 It has favored a steady deepening of ties with Taiwan, forging economic linkages that could ultimately become too costly for the island to sever, thus nudging it closer to unification.
-However, since the PRC’s own leadership transition in 2012, President Xi Jinping has embraced a tougher, nationalistic stance toward all of the special regions it claims, including Hong Kong, Tibet, Xinjiang, and Taiwan alike.
-Taiwan’s election of Tsai has brought closer scrutiny of cross-strait ties from Beijing and Xi has shown a willingness to use pressure to try to limit Tsai’s ability to reset the island’s relations with the mainland.
+However, since the PRC’s own leadership transition in 2012, President Xi Jinping has embraced a tougher, nationalistic stance toward all of the special regions it claims, including Hong Kong, Tibet, Xinjiang, and Taiwan.
+Taiwan’s election of Tsai in 2016 brought even closer scrutiny of cross-strait ties from Beijing, and Xi has shown a willingness to use pressure to try to limit Tsai’s ability to reset the island’s relations with the mainland.
 For example, Beijing suspended a cross-strait communication mechanism with the main Taiwan liaison office in June 2016 because of Tsai’s reluctance to adhere to the 1992 Consensus.
 Beijing has also restricted tourism to Taiwan, excluded the island from international entities addressing civil aviation and global health issues, and pressured global corporations to list Taiwan as a Chinese province.

-Meanwhile, Taiwanese leaders consider the reestablishment of formal diplomatic relations with major powers and international organizations essential if Taiwan is to survive separately from the Communist mainland.
-Only twenty-two countries maintain diplomatic ties with the island.
+Meanwhile, Taiwanese leaders consider formal diplomatic relations with major powers and international organizations essential if Taiwan is to survive separately from the Communist mainland.
+However, only fifteen states maintain official diplomatic ties with the island.

-China has deployed missiles along the Taiwan Strait and continues to modernize the bulk of its military capabilities.
-“Preparing for potential conflict in the Taiwan Strait remains the focus and primary driver of China’s military investment,” says a 2015 U.S. Defense Department report [PDF].
-Although Beijing continues to seek progress with Taipei through the discussion of economic issues and high-level people-to-people exchanges, it has refused to renounce the use of force to resolve the dispute over the island’s status.
+Beijing has refused to renounce the use of force to resolve disputes over the island’s status.
 The PRC’s introduction of the 2005 Anti-Secession Law, intended to strengthen Beijing’s approach to “peaceful national reunification,” included language stating that in the event secessionist forces seek independence, Beijing would “employ non-peaceful means” to protect its national sovereignty.
 In a 2019 speech, Xi reiterated this and added that Beijing would consider the use of force to prevent “intervention by external forces” on the island.

 In response, Taiwan continues to purchase weapons, primarily from the United States.
-In December 2015, the United States announced a $1.83 billion arms sale to Taiwan—the first in four years.
-Between 1979 and 2014, Taiwan ranked as the ninth largest recipient of arms globally.
+Between 1979 and 2018, Taiwan ranked as the ninth largest recipient of arms globally.
 During the same period, the United States supplied more than three-quarters of Taiwan’s imported weapons, according to the Stockholm International Peace Research Institute’s arms transfers database.

 Taiwan began investing in China after reform policies were implemented by PRC leader Deng Xiaoping in the late 1970s.
 Despite intermittent friction, the cross-strait economic relationship has blossomed.
 China entered the World Trade Organization in 2001 and, within a month, Taiwan entered as “Chinese Taipei.”
-The island holds member, observer, or other status in more than forty organizations [PDF], such as the Asian Development Bank, APEC, OECD committees, and regional fishery organizations.
-Beijing said in November 2015 that it would welcome Taiwan’s membership in the Chinese-led Asian Infrastructure Investment Bank “under the appropriate name.”
+The island holds member, observer, or other status in more than fifty organizations [PDF], such as the Asian Development Bank, APEC, OECD committees, and regional fishery organizations.

 Former President Ma Ying-jeou’s KMT government (2008–2016) signed more than twenty pacts with the PRC, including the 2010 Economic Cooperation Framework Agreement (ECFA) [PDF], a cross-strait agreement to lift barriers to trade.
-Large Taiwanese corporations reap the majority of the benefits from stronger commercial ties with the mainland while average Taiwan residents’ concerns over economic security mount.
-(Taiwan’s economy grew only 0.85 percent and youth unemployment was almost 13 percent in 2015, and property prices are soaring.)
-Many residents also believe that Ma brought Taipei closer to Beijing without transparency and against the will of the Taiwanese people.
-Ma attended a historic meeting with China’s Xi in November 2015, the first between cross-strait political leaders, but Ma’s approval ratings hovered near record lows in his last two years in power.
+Large Taiwanese corporations reaped most of the benefits from stronger commercial ties with the mainland, while many residents’ concerns over economic security mounted.
+While Taiwan’s economy grew 2.6 percent in 2018, youth unemployment stands around 12 percent, and the housing market remains weak.
+Many residents believed that Ma brought Taipei closer to Beijing without transparency and against the will of the Taiwanese people.
+Ma attended a historic meeting with China’s Xi in November 2015, the first meeting between cross-strait political leaders, but Ma’s approval ratings hovered near record lows in his last two years in power.
 KMT electoral losses in November 2014 and 2016 were widely interpreted as dissatisfaction with Ma’s China warming policies.

 In an effort to avoid outright economic dependence on the mainland, Taiwan has sought to diversify its commercial partnerships.
 In addition to ECFA, Taiwan has signed a handful of other free-trade pacts, including a deal with New Zealand in 2013—Taiwan’s first with a developed economy.
-The government in Taipei will likely further expand other economic partnerships: investments by Taiwanese firms in Southeast Asia’s six largest economies have doubled over the past five years, reaching more than $13 billion between 2011 and 2015.
+The government in Taipei will likely expand other economic partnerships: investments by Taiwanese firms in Southeast Asia’s six largest economies doubled between 2011 and 2015, reaching more than $13 billion.

 Rise of Taiwanese Identity

 Generations of democratic practices [PDF] seem to have bound together the Taiwanese people and polity.
 Though most people across the Taiwan Strait speak Mandarin as their first language, more than a century of separation has led a growing number of Taiwanese to feel they deserve the right to continue a separate existence.
-Nearly 60 percent of the island’s residents regard themselves as exclusively Taiwanese, according to a 2015 survey conducted by the National Chengchi University.
-Comparatively, 33.7 percent identify as both Taiwanese and Chinese, down from 47.7 percent in 2004, while only 4.1 percent consider themselves only Chinese, a figure that has dwindled since its peak at 26.2 percent in 1994.
+Almost 55 percent of the island’s residents regarded themselves as exclusively Taiwanese, according to a survey conducted by National Chengchi University in 2018.
+By comparison, 38 percent identified as both Taiwanese and Chinese, down from 43 percent in 2008, while only about 4 percent considered themselves only Chinese, a figure that has dwindled since 1994.